retinal-information-processing-lab/Isomerisation_to_voltage/README.md

 ## 🏗️ Building the Executable

-To package the script into a standalone executable, run the following command:
+To package the script into a standalone executable, run the following command in your folder with active env:

 ```bash
 pyinstaller --onefile --console --distpath . \